Rented penguins and $300,000 dinners: The wildest holiday requests from the super rich

 "That way, you can work during the day, but over the weekend or evenings, you are surrounded by beautiful scenery and nature and new things to do."

-Multigenerational travel may be another lasting trend, as many people want to spend more time with their loved ones.
+Multi-generational travel may be another lasting trend, as many people want to spend more time with their loved ones.

 "And a lot of families have not been able to see each other, because everyone's been so separated, so we are seeing bookings of big family groups coming together for a private home somewhere beautiful next year."